Federal Pell Grant

 - Be a U.S. citizen, national, or permanent resident

-- Have financial need as determined from an aid application
+- Have financial need as determined from the FAFSA application

 - Maintain satisfactory academic progress